beckym223/manual_work/E6_long_edited.md

 mix that sought to maintain employment that was any higher would result in permanently increasing inflation.
 A fiscal/monetary mix that
-7 See Friedman (1957) and Franco Modigliani and Rich-  ard Brumberg (1954).
-8 See Modigliani and Merton H. Miller (1958).
-9 See Edmund S. Phelps (1968) and Friedman (1968).

 ### ---Economics-2007-0-06.txt---